Breush/lava/whats-next.md

             - PBR Epiphany (keep for last step)
         - ---Custom Materials---
         - Alpha
+    - Add semaphores (fences?) to wait between each step
+    - Clean what can be encapsulated into helper functions
 - **refacto**
     - Use vulkan.hpp
         - Clean @cleanup HPP